cockroachdb/docs/v1.0/orchestrate-cockroachdb-with-docker-swarm.md

     - `--mount`: This flag mounts a local volume called `cockroachdb-1`.
 This means that data and logs for the node running in this container will be stored in `/cockroach/cockroach-data` on the instance and will be reused on restart as long as restart happens on the same instance, which is not guaranteed.
     {{site.data.alerts.callout_info}}If you plan on replacing or adding instances, it's recommended to use remote storage instead of local disk.
 To do so, <a href="https://docs.docker.com/engine/reference/commandline/volume_create/">create a remote volume</a> for each CockroachDB instance using the volume driver of your choice, and then specify that volume driver instead of the <code>volume-driver=local</code> part of the command above, e.g., <code>volume-driver=gce</code> if using the <a href="https://github.com/mcuadros/gce-docker">GCE volume driver</a>.{{site.data.alerts.end}}
     - `--stop-grace-period`: This flag sets a grace period to give CockroachDB enough time to shut down gracefully, when possible.
     - `--secret`: These flags identify the secrets to use in securing the node.
 They must reference the secret names defined in step 5.
-For the node certificate and key secrets, the `source` field identifies the relevant secret, and the `target` field defines the name to be used in `cockroach start` flags.
-For the node key secret, the `mode` field also sets the file permissions to `0600`; if this isn't set, Docker will assign a default file permission of `0444`, which will not work with CockroachDB's built-in SQL client.
+For the node and client certificate and key secrets, the `source` field identifies the relevant secret, and the `target` field defines the name to be used in `cockroach start` and `cockroach sql` flags.
+For the node and client key secrets, the `mode` field also sets the file permissions to `0600`; if this isn't set, Docker will assign a default file permission of `0444`, which will not work with CockroachDB's built-in SQL client.
     - `cockroachdb/cockroach:{{page.release_info.version}} start ...`: The CockroachDB command to [start a node](start-a-node.html) in the container, instruct other cluster members to talk to it using its persistent network address, `cockroachdb-1`, and to use the relevant Docker secrets to authenticate and encrypt communication.

 2. On the same instance, create the services to start two other CockroachDB nodes and join them to the cluster:

+    {% include copy-clipboard.html %}
     ~~~ shell
     # Create the second service:
     $ sudo docker service create \